Effects of Ionic Strength on the Morphology, Scattering, and Mechanical Response of Neurofilament-Derived Protein Brushes: Model and Theory

 The equilibrium protein density profile, electrostatic field, and ion distribution can be obtained by solving Eq.~\ref{SCF:main} and Eq.~\ref{eqn:MDE} iteratively.
 The height of the brush $H$ is extracted from the protein density profile based on the Gibbs dividing surface \cite{israelachvili_intermolecular_2011, wang_theory_2014}:

-Compared to the lattice constraint invoked in previous work \cite{scheutjens_statistical_1979, scheutjens_statistical_1980, zhulina_self-consistent_2007}, the differential equations are solved in the continuous space, which greatly improves the accuracy of the calculations \cite{chantawansri_spectral_2011}.
+Compared to the lattice constraint invoked in previous work \cite{scheutjens_statistical_1979, scheutjens_statistical_1980, zhulina_self-consistent_2007}, the differential equations are solved in the continuous space, where the numerical discretization is decoupled from the physical lattice.
+This improves the flexibility of the calculations \cite{chantawansri_spectral_2011}.
 An iterative, centered finite difference scheme is used to solve the Poisson-Boltzmann equation (Eq.~\ref{SCF:d}), whereas the Crank-Nicolson scheme \cite{hoffman_numerical_2018} is used to solve the modified diffusion equation (Eq.~\ref{eqn:MDE}).
-Our theory can be easily generalized to consider brushes with protein mixtures, various chain architectures, and high-dimensional morphologies.
+Our theory can be easily generalized to consider brushes with protein mixtures, various chain architectures, and morphologies with inhomogeneity in multiple dimensions.